News

 Subcommittees

-The House Appropriations Committee today released the draft fiscal year 2020 State, Foreign Operations, and Related Programs funding bill, which will be considered in subcommittee on Friday, May 10.
+WASHINGTON — The House Appropriations Committee today approved the fiscal year 2020 State, Foreign Operations, and Related Programs bill on a vote of 29 to 23.
 The legislation funds the Department of State, the United States Agency for International Development, and other international programs and activities.

 Issues:State, Foreign Operations